JoyLevine is an avid linguistics/language arts enthusiast. She grew up with her nose stuck in a book almost every day.

 Avicii's Sudden Death and Epilogue

 Avicii died on April 20, 2018, at Muscan, Oman at the age of 28.
-No official cause of death has been released, and it will most likely be several weeks or possibly even months before we know officially what contributed to his death.
+Although no exact cause of death has been given, many speculate that it may have been related to heavy alcohol and possibly drug abuse.

 So, in the end, he set himself free.
 In this way, Avicii will always be the ultimate success story.
 His life and work will be remembered for all time.